spcourse/sp2/info/syllabus.md

 Simon Pauw (teacher)
 Marleen Rijksen (teacher)
+Vera Schild (teacher)
 Martijn Stegeman (editor)

 If you have practical matters that you would like to discuss, always send an e-mail to the staff via <help@mprog.nl>.
 We will answer within a couple of days, if not hours.

 ## What to do

 Your entry to the course is the [Modules](/modules) page.
-Here we have linked all modules that you might take.
-For each module, you can choose one of the case studies and learn Python along the way.
-If you are particularly interested, you may also do more than one case study per module, even though this is not strictly necessary.
+Here we have linked all modules (levels) that you have to complete.

+## Passing the course

+The course's final result will be "pass" or "fail", which means that **no grades are assigned**.
+To earn a "pass", you must meet the following requirements by 13 December:

+- you have submitted a fully working solution for each module
+- you must pass the final exam (date TBA)

-## Goals
+## Coursework

-This really is a beginner's course.
-We will teach you the basics of Python programming as well as several different ways of solving computational problems.
-After this course, we envision that you:

-- can transform the description of a simple algorithm into working code by combining basic program elements
-- can apply several scientific programming techniques from different areas of study
-- can use a couple of libraries in your program and know how to find and read documentation on other libraries
-- can make your programs simpler and easier to read by employing a few standard tactics
-- can trace and fix several common programming errors

-When you have finished one case study for each module, you might take up Scientific Programming 2, in which we will teach you most of the remaining parts of Python, enabling you to read and contribute to other's projects, or start your own!
+The deadlines for handing in the modules are:

+* Level 5: Friday, November 8
+* Level 6: Friday, September 22
+* Level 7: Friday, December 6

 ## Asking questions